How do I get better tempo in my Golf Swing

 To sum it up, your backswing should take 3X as long as you’re downswing.

-So if your backswing takes three seconds, your downswing should take one second.
-If your backswing takes .6 seconds, your downswing should take .2 seconds.
+So if your backswing takes .9 seconds, your downswing should take .3 seconds.

 So how do you improve your swing tempo?